-It isn’t until Kris finds a small piece of paper in Mr. Wood’s jacket and reads aloud the incantation written on it, that thinks start to get interesting.
-First Mr. Wood gets Kris in trouble by insulting the Powell’s nextdoor neighbors.
-Mr. Wood ups his game by spewing some kind of foul smelling green liquid all over a bunch of parents at Kris’ recital.
+It isn’t until Kris finds a small piece of paper in Mr. Wood’s jacket and reads aloud the incantation written on it, that things start to get interesting.
+First Mr. Wood gets Kris in trouble by insulting their next-door neighbors.
+Mr. Wood ups his game by spewing some kind of foul-smelling green liquid all over a bunch of parents at Kris’ recital.
 This was a fun scene, but things kind of petered out after that.

 Another take could have been for Mr. Wood to befriend Kris by taking her side in the sibling rivalry, which goes great for Kris until she loses control of the situation.
 That would have made for some interesting themes and twists.
 In the end, Stine finally brings the famed Slappy to life.
 The twist ending is a signature element of the Goosebumps series.
 Some of them are fun, some terrifying.
 This one just felt kind of cheap and predictable.
 I really hope the sequels are better.

 For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.